vegaprotocol/specs/protocol/0028-GOVE-governance.md

    1. If this proposal is accepted, each of the components will be enacted at the time of their differing enactment timestamps. (<a name="0028-GOVE-145" href="#0028-GOVE-145">0028-GOVE-145</a>)

 - A batch proposal containing
    1. freeform proposal,
    1. an update asset proposal changing the asset quantum, withdrawal delay and withdrawal delay threshold
    1. a network parameter change,
    1. a market proposal,
    1. a change proposal for another market,
    1. volume discount program,
    1. referral program,
    1. governance transfer,

 can be submitted, voted through and each proposal enacted.
-On top of that signed bundles for changing withdrawal delay and threshold on the bridge are emmitted (<a name="0028-GOVE-160" href="#0028-GOVE-160">0028-GOVE-160</a>)
+On top of that signed bundles for changing withdrawal delay and threshold on the bridge are emitted (<a name="0028-GOVE-160" href="#0028-GOVE-160">0028-GOVE-160</a>)

 - A batch proposal can be submitted changing the same network parameter twice to two different values with two different enactment timestamps.
 The voting to approve the batch happens, the batch passes, both changes are observed at the desired time. (<a name="0028-GOVE-161" href="#0028-GOVE-161">0028-GOVE-161</a>)

 ##### Network History